 Field Coordinator of the Writers’ Academy and the Learning through Teaching Programs

 Tomasen M Carey is a Senior Lecturer in the English Department at the University of New Hampshire where she is the Field Coordinator of the Learning Through Teaching Program and Director of UNH Writers Academy for youth.
 She is the voice behind the blog, Conversation Education (https://conversationeducation.com/) where she shares resources, questions the current state of education, and reflects on her work and her own literary life.

 Sarah Mercush has more than five years of experience in higher education administration, including two years in UNH’s Department of Education.
-As a writer, she understands the importance of literacy and education, and is thrilled to be able to help teachers help students.
-She is currently writing her eighth novel.
+As a writer, she understands the importance of literacy and education, and is thrilled to be able to help teachers and students.
+She is currently revising her eighth novel.